TGraphDB/gephi-demo/modules/TGraphDemo/README.md

 Watch [this video](https://youtu.be/nbWa_5OL3GU) ([this](http://mashuai.buaa.edu.cn/TGraphdemo.avi) or [this](http://amitabha.water-crystal.org/TGraphDemo.mp4) if the first broken) to know what this plugin demonstrate in 3 minutes.

 ## System requirement
-- Java Runtime Environment version 8.0 or higher
+- Java Runtime Environment version 8 (or higher, not tested)
-- Gephi 0.9.1
+- Gephi 0.9.2

 # Plugin Installation